-- WCAG 2.0 conformance isn’t easy.
-Large retailers have deep, complex websites and apps, which can pose real logistical and financial challenges to accessibility updates.
+- WCAG conformance isn’t easy.
+Large e-commerce companies have deep, complex websites and apps, which can pose real logistical and financial challenges to accessibility updates.
 In addition, WCAG was designed for a different era of the internet, one in which websites were static, HTML pages.
 This is a far cry from today’s fluid, algorithmic sites with up-to-the-minute content and personalized interfaces.

 Welcome a Growing (and Vocal) Community

 It’s no secret that the digital retail market is growing by leaps and bounds.
-In 2016, over 1.6 billion people purchased goods online.
-That same year, a study in the U.K. estimated that as many as 10 percent of online purchases were made by users with disabilities.
+It is projected that as many as over 2.4 billion people purchased goods online in 2021.
+Today, 1 in 4 adults have a disability.
+It's estimated that the disability community spends 1.2 billion dollars annually.
 A retailer that ignores accessibility leaves money on the table.

 Savvy retailers know that changes in taste are par for the course and that they must adjust to meet them.
 So, too, with expectations of the user experience on their websites.

 Before you tackle your own accessibility, it helps to know the landscape.
-Our 2018 ADA Web Accessibility Lawsuit Recap Report is a great place to start.
+Our 2021 ADA Year-End Report is a great place to start.

 Boost Your SEO